Gravitational waves from strong first order phase transitions: Conclusions

 \section{Conclusions}

 In this paper we have explored the evolution of the fluid flow and gravitational wave production in strong first order phase transitions.
-In such transitions, the effects of fluid non-linearities in the form of acoustic and vortical turbulence are important, and have been shown to substantially change the kinetic energy generated by the transition and hence the rate at which gravitational waves are produced \cite{Cutting:2019zws}.
-Furthermore, the lifetime of the fluid flow, and hence the total gravitational wave production, is controlled by the non-linear dissipation of energy \cite{Caprini:2019egz,Dahl:2021wyk,Dahl:2024eup,Caprini:2024gyk}.
+In such transitions, the effects of fluid non-linearities in the form of acoustic and vortical turbulence are important, and have been shown to substantially change the kinetic energy generated by the transition and hence the rate at which gravitational waves are produced~\cite{Cutting:2019zws}.
+Furthermore, the lifetime of the fluid flow, and hence the total gravitational wave production, is controlled by the non-linear dissipation of energy~\cite{Caprini:2019egz,Dahl:2021wyk,Dahl:2024eup,Caprini:2024gyk}.

 We studied two cases, a detonation with wall speed $\vw=0.92$ and transition strength parameter of $\aln=0.67$, and a deflagration characterised by $\vw=0.44$ and $\aln=0.5$.
-These two cases provide contrasting examples of phase transitions, as they have different proportions of compressional and vortical modes in the total fluid velocity, as was seen in \cite{Cutting:2019zws}.
+These two cases provide contrasting examples of phase transitions, as they have different proportions of compressional and vortical modes in the total fluid velocity, as was seen in Ref.~\cite{Cutting:2019zws}.
 Here, we evolved on much larger grids, and for a sufficiently long time after the phase transitions to allow the non-linearities to affect the evolution.

-We studied the evolution of the velocity power spectra, separating compressional and vortical components, and the shear stress spectrum, the source of the gravitational wave power spectrum.
+We investigated the evolution of the velocity power spectra---separating compressional and vortical components---and the shear stress spectrum, the source of the gravitational wave power spectrum.
 We also measured separately, for the first time, the spatial components of the 4-velocity weighted by the enthalpy density.
 The shear stress is quadratic in these components.
 Another first is the study of the unequal time correlations of the velocity field and the shear stress, allowing us to study the time decorrelation functions.
 The decorrelation functions are an important part of the modelling of the gravitational wave power spectrum, which as the key observable, we also followed.

-In the detonation, non-linearities become clear even before collisions of the sound shells: the enthalpy-weighted RMS 4-velocity is approximately 40\% higher than the RMS 3-velocity, and there is a substantial change in the weighted 4-velocity profile after the collision.
+In the detonation, non-linearities become clear even before collisions of the sound shells: the enthalpy-weighted RMS 4-velocity is approximately 40\% higher than the RMS 3-velocity.
 The collisions generate vorticity, but the RMS velocity in the vortical modes is roughly an order of magnitude smaller than that of the compressional modes.